AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/lists.md

 ```

 ### _.index()_
-_.index()_ returns the index of the first occurance of the given value.
+_.index()_ returns the index of the first occurance of the given value. <br />
+You can provide a start and end index after the value; if you have an end index, you must have a start index.

 ```Python
 # Declare a new list of 4 integers